What are the known issues and limitations of the tech preview of Threema 2.0 for desktop?

 - It’s required to keep Threema installed on your iOS device.
 Even though Threema works independently on linked devices, we recommend to open the app on each device at least once a week while connected to the Internet.
 This ensures new messages are downloaded to both devices.

-- New text messages sent or received will appear on both devices.
+- New text and file messages sent or received will appear on both devices.
 Any messages exchanged before linking will not be displayed in the tech preview.

-- At the moment, only text messages are fully supported.
-Sending files, images, videos, voice messages, polls, and locations will be supported in a future release.
+- At the moment, only text and file messages are fully supported.
+Sending images, videos, voice messages, polls, and locations will be supported in a future release.
 You can simultaneously use the current desktop app or the web client to circumvent this limitation.

 - Contacts and groups are synchronized across devices, but groups can only be created and modified on the mobile device.

-- It is not yet possible to quote messages, insert mentions, or use the emoji picker.
+- It is not yet possible to insert mentions.

 - New message notifications will appear on your iOS device even if you have already read the messages in the desktop app.
 Open the iOS app to hide them.